usc-isi-i2/kgtk/docs/transform/implode.md

 ```
 kgtk implode --without precision
 ```
+!!! info
-See the table of KGTK Data Types and Columns for more details.
+    See the table of KGTK Data Types and Columns, below, for more details.

 ### `--escape-pipes`